jpmml/jpmml-sparkml/README.md

 </plugin>
 ```

-For a complete example, please see the [JPMML-SparkML-Bootstrap] (https://github.com/jpmml/jpmml-sparkml-bootstrap) project.
+For a complete example, please see the [JPMML-SparkML-Bootstrap](https://github.com/jpmml/jpmml-sparkml-bootstrap) project.

 ## Example application ##

-Enter the project root directory and build using [Apache Maven] (http://maven.apache.org/):
+Enter the project root directory and build using [Apache Maven](http://maven.apache.org/):
 ```
 mvn clean install
 ```